Following the Amber Way – From the Baltic Sea to Ancient Rome

 By the 1st century AD, the Roman Empire was carving the semi-precious material into elaborate decorative items, small implements, and eating utensils.
 To meet the huge demand for raw amber, a trade route developed.
 It began on the shores of the Baltic Sea, traversed present-day Poland, and continued south through Eastern Europe to the Adriatic coast of present-day Italy.
 From there, it went overland across the Italian peninsula to Rome.
 This Amber Way, as it became known, was the precursor for all trade routes connecting north and south Europe.

-The amber trade came to a screeching halt upon the fall of the western Roman Empire in 475 AD, but reemerged in the 10th and 11th centuries when new trade agreements were established with Egypt, Arabia, and the Far East.
-By 1100 AD, the Teutonic Knights had converted much of Europe to Christianity and, in the process, revitalized the Amber Way.
+The amber trade came to a screeching halt upon the fall of the western Roman Empire in 475, but reemerged in the 10th and 11th centuries when new trade agreements were established with Egypt, Arabia, and the Far East.
+By the 12th century, the Crusaders had converted much of Europe to Christianity and, in the process, revitalized the Amber Way.
 Suddenly, everyone wanted Rosary beads made of amber.
-The Knights returned from their Crusades and settled along the Baltic coast.
+Many of the returning Crusaders settled along the Baltic coast.
 They seized all amber-producing lands and for the next 300 years exercised a monopoly over collecting, mining, working, trading, and transport of the gem along the Amber Way.
-When the power of the Knights began to wane, Polish and German Guilds stepped in.
+By the middle of the 15th century, Polish and German guilds had largely taken over the amber trade.
 They were followed by the Prussian government, which purchased the rights to the amber fields in 1642.
-The Kingdom of Prussia ceased to exist after World War One and the tiny pocket of land tucked between Poland and Lithuania reverted to Russia.
+The Kingdom of Prussia ceased to exist after World War Two and the tiny pocket of land tucked between Poland and Lithuania reverted to Russia.
 Today this Kaliningrad province of Russia produces 90% of the world’s amber.

 Despite being crucial to the economy of early Europe, amber was poorly understood.
 Greek myths variously claimed that it was crystallized bird’s tears, Lynx urine, or concentrated sun rays washed ashore by the sea.
 Others insisted it was petrified fish roe or hardened sea foam.
 One of the most intriguing legends is that there were once two suns in the sky, but the gods banished one into the ocean, where it instantly solidified.
 It hit the bottom of the ocean and splintered into thousands of fragments which continue to wash ashore to this day in the form of amber.